Computational Lower Bounds for Graphon Estimation via Low-degree Polynomials: Introduction

 \subsection{Organization of the Paper}

-After the introduction of notation and preliminaries of low-degree polynomials in Section \ref{sec:notations}, we present our main results on the computational lower bounds for graphon estimation in SBM and nonparametric graphon estimation in Section \ref{sec: computational-limit-graphon-estimation} and Section \ref{sec: nonparametric-graphon-est}, respectively.
-The computational lower bound for community detection in SBM is given in Section \ref{sec: community-detection}.
-Extensions of the main results to sparse graphon estimation, biclustering, and additional discussions are given in Section \ref{sec: extension}.
+After the introduction of notation and preliminaries of low-degree polynomials in Section \ref{sec:notations}, we present our main results on the low-degree polynomial lower bounds for graphon estimation in SBM and nonparametric graphon estimation in Section \ref{sec: computational-limit-graphon-estimation} and Section \ref{sec: nonparametric-graphon-est}, respectively.
+The low-degree polynomial lower bound for community detection in SBM is given in Section \ref{sec: community-detection}.
+Extensions of the main results to sparse graphon estimation and biclustering are given in Section \ref{sec: extension}.
 The proofs of the main results are presented in Section \ref{sec: proof-of-main-result} and the rest of the proofs are deferred to appendices.